wp-plugins/activehelper-livehelp/readme.txt

 * Add images tracking for in Romanian  language.
 * Poland Language updated.
 * German dashboard translation.
 * Core security update
 * Other small improvements and bug fixes

+= 3.0.0 =
+* New Agent status indicator
+* New Agent settings section
+* New Live Chat skins
+* New Live chat better look
+* New Skins
+* New Tracking widget and script "Agent ID" parameter
+* New Server statistic panel
+* New Clean Up request option
+* New Sound alert when a new invitation arrive
+* New Sound alert when a new proactive message arrive
+* New setting that allow to change the status indicator image type
+* New setting the allow to change the proactive message and invitation position
+* New Slovenian Langauge
+* New Estonian Language
+* Polonian language updated.
+* Enhanced "client info" window
+* Fixed live chat scroll issue on IOS Iphone/Ipad
+* Fixed proactive messages in third-party domains
+* Core security update
+* Other small improvements and bug fixes